civilKaos82/behavior-drill-add-comments-challenge/README.md

 Be sure to follow the specifications and remember to take it slow.
 Test the code frequently, make small iterations, and write elegant code.

-Don't worry about deleting comments until Release 2.
+_Note:_ Don't worry about deleting comments until Release 2.

 ### Release 1: Handle Empty Form Fields
 What happens if a user submits the form without adding any data in the form fields?
 We just add empty comments to the comment list.
 Let's update the comment-adding behavior to control for missing content: